18 Different Types of Bees

 Male honeybees have seven visible abdominal portions, while female honeybees only have six.

 Honeybees have strangely hairy eyeballs that are large enough to be captured on camera.
-The honeybee male’s eyes are arranged so that they meet at the top of their heads.
+The honeybee male’s eyes are arranged to meet at the top of their heads.

-Check the bee’s rear legs to see if it has any tibial spurs, which are little spikes that protrude from the leg.
+Check the bee’s rear legs to see if it has any tibial spurs, little spikes that protrude from the leg.
 If there are none, this strongly indicates that it is a honeybee.

 Since honeybees make their homes in wax combs, they do not require tibial spurs because they do not have to dig to get to their nests.